trevzix/nomousepassword/README.md

-# NMP - No Mouse Password
+# NMP - No Mouse Password generator

 I don't like to use the mouse, I will do anything to avoid to take my hands out of the typing position.